Repariring the Present // S+T+ARTS 2022 // CCCB

 Akasha Hub Barcelona is the project incubator and official partner.

-The project will go hand in hand with Green City Lab during the first bio-remediation pilot program of Barcelona in Hort del Clot, a urban garden focused on ecology and social innovation.
+The project will go hand in hand with Green City Lab during the first bio-remediation pilot program of Barcelona.

-The project is hosted by CCCB (Centro de Cultura Contemporanea de Barcelona), Sonar, UPC (Universidad Politecnica de Cataluña) thanks to S+T+ARTS Residencies.
+The project is hosted by CCCB (Centro de Cultura Contemporanea de Barcelona), Sonar in the frame of S+T+ARTS Residencies, Repairing the Present 2022.

 This project has been possible thanks to the collaboration with: